localstack/docs/content/en/tutorials/simulating-outages/index.md

 ### Simulating the outage

-Next, we will configure the Chaos API to target all APIs of the DynamoDB resource.
+Next, we will configure the Chaos API to target all DynamoDB operations.
-The Chaos API is powerful enough to refine outages to particular operations like `PutItem` or `GetItem`, but the objective here is to simulate a failure of entire database service.
+The Chaos API is powerful enough to refine outages to particular operations like `PutItem` or `GetItem`, but the objective here is to simulate a failure of entire service.
-The following configuration will cause all API calls to fail with a 100% failure rate, each resulting in an HTTP 500 status code and a `SomethingWentWrong` error.
+The following configuration will cause all API calls to fail with a 80% failure rate, each resulting in an HTTP 500 status code and a `SomethingWentWrong` error.

 {{<command>}}
 curl --location --request PATCH 'http://localhost.localstack.cloud:4566/_localstack/chaos/faults' \